galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ---
-path: we-are-writing-legacy-code
+path: you-are-writing-legacy-code
 date: 2020-03-03T15:23:43.280Z
-title: We are writing legacy code
+title: You are writing legacy code
 description: >-
   Technology is constantly evolving, and that makes the code we write today the one we are going to rewrite tomorrow.